hunterthis/CPW219-eCommerceSite/README.md

 # **Tree based ecommerce site**

+This ecommerce website will take customers orders of both tree seedlings and mature trees with clickable buttons to add products to the custgomers shopping carts.

 Features to be implemented:

 - Purchasing of a variety of tree seedlings and grown plants
+- Clickable buttons
 - Shopping cart tally
 - Input shipping addresses and send to database